 On 15 December 2022, the Energy Community adopted the remaining parts of the Clean Energy Package together with all outstanding electricity Network Codes and Guidelines.
 In doing so, the Energy Community has drastically expanded its acquis and made a huge step towards aligning its legal commitments with the EU regulatory electricity framework.
 Ultimately, this legal reform will contribute towards further decarbonising the energy systems and decreasing the GHG emissions of the Contracting parties, thus facilitating achievement of the climate neutrality objective by 2050.

 The implementation of this package presents a major challenge for Europe and will require close cross-border cooperation amongst all stakeholders in the electricity sector.
-Methodologies for operating the electricity markets will have to developed, new ways of cooperating among Contracting parties and with EU Member States will have to be established, large market integration projects will have to be implemented, and many new agreements will have to be negotiated.
+Methodologies for operating the electricity markets will have to be developed, new ways of cooperating among Contracting parties and with EU Member States will have to be established, large market integration projects will have to be implemented, and many new agreements will have to be negotiated.

 In the end, however, this journey is set to transform the electricity sector for the Contracting parties–eventually it will enable them to reap the benefits of the EU internal electricity market by bringing them into the European day-ahead, intraday, and balancing platforms on an equal footing.